 The more successful they are, the more their customers spend on advertising.
 The more they spend, the bigger temptation they may feel to move all media buying operations in-house.

-Truth be told, all these fancy AI-powered trackers and advertising platforms will require significant investments.
+Truth be told, all these fancy AI-powered trackers and affiliate tracking software will require significant investments.
 The future of advertising most likely belongs to the biggest and/or the smartest, at least on more developed markets.

 New markets and new prospects